What are MUUGs Retreats?

 At every retreat there will be at least one activity in which the entire community will participate at the same time.
 This can be in the form of a large-scale game, a social action event, a guest speaker or, on occasion, a super secret activity.
 These range widely from the retreat to retreat.
 All-retreat activities have ranged from workshops on body image and hate speech to a couple hours playing in a park.

 This is the name we give to a our no-talent-required talent show which often happens on the last night of the retreat.
-Each retreat the blanks are filled in with something new to give a unique feel ("Unnamed Event with Much Happiness and Fireworks").
 This event gives youth a chance to show off some talent, be it amusing, beautiful, interesting, or just plain silly, in front of a group of loving peers.
 Unlike many talent shows, however, there are no judges!
 This opportunity to share of oneself with a non-critical audience is important for this age range.

 - What is Bridging?